-To progress in the major and minor program, students must pass a grammar proficiency test as part of JRN 111, a grammar course that is corequisite with JRN 110.
-The grammar course includes an immersion lab in grammar, punctuation, and sentence structure.
-In about the ninth week, all students take a proficiency test.
+To progress in the major and minor program, students must pass a grammar proficiency test as part of JRN 111, a grammar course that is corequisite with JRN 115.
+The grammar course includes an eight-week immersion lab in grammar, punctuation, and sentence structure.
+In the ninth week, all students take a proficiency test.
 Those who pass are excused from the lab for the rest of the semester.
 All other students must continue attending the lab and will be required to take a second test on the last day of class.
 Satisfactory/Unsatisfactory grading only.
 Students must receive a Satisfactory grade in JRN 111 in order to continue in journalism skills courses.

-(Note: WRT 200 may be used as a substitute for JRN 111 in satisfying the major or minor requirements.)
+Note: WRT 200 may be used as a substitute for JRN 111 in satisfying the major or minor requirements.

-Note: All courses are not offered each semester.
+Note: Not all courses are offered every semester.

-A. Phase I: Values and Skills
+A. Phase I: The Fundamentals of Journalism